Allen College Information Related to COVID-19

 Building Hours & Screening Protocol

 Note: All Allen College faculty, staff, students and visitors must be screened for COVID-19.
-Refer to the building listings below for your screening site.
 A face mask is required when entering campus, when in any common area of campus and/or in situations where a 6-foot distance cannot be maintained.
 Refer to the Temporary Pandemic Policy for more guidance.

-Barrett Forum, Winter Hall and Gerard Hall campus hours (Get screened for COVID-19 by entering Winter Hall)
+Barrett Forum, Winter Hall and Gerard Hall campus hours (Screen for COVID-19)

 Monday - Thursday 7 a.m. - 8 p.m., Friday 7 a.m. - 5 p.m.